 Product management and operations are critical aspects of any business.
 They involve planning, organizing, and supervising the production of goods or services.
 In an agile environment, these tasks are carried out in a flexible and iterative manner, allowing for continuous improvement and adaptation to changes.
 This article will explain how long-term agile planning can be effectively implemented in product management and operations.

-Long Term Agile Planning: An Overview
+Definition of Long Term Agile Planning

 Long-term agile planning is a strategic approach that involves setting goals and objectives for a product over an extended period, while maintaining the flexibility to adapt to changes.
 This approach contrasts with traditional long-term planning methods, which often involve rigid plans and schedules.